issp-center-dev/TeNeS/docs/sphinx/en/install.rst

    TeNeS tools (``tenes_simple`` and ``tenes_std``) use ``python3`` interpreter which is found in ``PATH`` via ``/usr/bin/env python3``.
    Please make sure that ``python3`` command invokes the interpreter which you want to use, for example, by using ``type python3``.

-   If you want to fix the interpreter (or ``/usr/bin/env`` does not exist), you can specify the interpreter by the following way,
+   If you want to fix the interpreter (or ``/usr/bin/env`` does not exist), you can specify the interpreter in the following way,

    ::